The Layoff Guide

 You must have earned at least $1,600 during your base period with at least $440 outside your highest quarter.

-To qualify for unemployment benefits in Illinois, you must meet these requirements:
+To qualify for unemployment benefits in Illinois, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit the IDES website to file online